Your buying guide for the best power banks in 2017

 Another type of power bank builds in solar panels.
 You might think living in the UK our grey climate would rule out the use of such a device, but even in cloudy conditions these devices can draw some solar power.

-Get the fastest charging and recharging rates
+Get the fastest charging rates

-The input rating is key when it comes to recharging the power bank - the higher is this figure the more quickly it will charge.
+The input rating is key when it comes to recharging the bank - the higher is this figure the more quickly it will charge.
 You'll see a figure in Amps, and you multiply this number by the voltage (5V for USB) to find the rating in Watts.

 The reverse is also true when it comes to charging your devices - a phone that supports only a 1A (5W) input won’t charge faster from a 2A (10W) output.
 See also: Expert tips on how to charge your phone